 If you use pads or tampons, you’ve probably seen commercials for all-natural organic versions.
 Gynecologists have tried to debunk these concerns (the chemicals involved in tampon production are trace), as a marketing ploy from companies that are greenwashing the products they sell.

 Unfortunately, there are still causes for concern: namely products’ scents and plastic components.
 Pads and tampon applicators are made up of mostly plastic.
-Chemicals that may compose any given plastic, like BPA, BPS, phthalates, and DEHP, have been linked to reproductive system and liver damage (these are all included on our list of “13 Toxic Chemicals Lurking in Your Home”).
+Chemicals that may compose any given plastic, like BPA, BPS, phthalates, and DEHP, have been linked to reproductive system and liver damage.
 Organic cotton tampons are still better than conventional ones because of the benefits of growing cotton organically.

 Luckily, there are options.
 Lunapads m sells washable cotton fabric pads, including the “Performa Super” pad, which can absorb the equivalent of four pads or tampons, according to the company.
 Lunapads also sells the DivaCup, which is a reusable menstrual cup that can be worn inside the body to replace tampons.
 They’re made from silicone, which unlike plastic, does not leach chemicals even when brought to a high temperature (such as boiling the product for cleaning), and resists the aging process of oxidative deterioration.

 Choosing a reusable option, whether pad or cup, can save money on menstrual supplies.
-One cup costs about $40 and can last for years, compared to $7-$10 for a box of tampons or pack of pads which may last a couple of months.
+One cup costs $10-$40 and can last for years, compared to $7-$10 for a box of tampons or pack of pads which may last a month or two.
 If you’re not ready to switch to reusables, it isn’t hard to find tampons sold without an applicator, though finding plastic-free disposable pads is challenging.

 There are many brands out there for applicator-free tampons, reusable pads, menstrual cups, and specially made absorbent underwear, which basically have built-in pads.
 You can find them wherever natural health products are sold, like from shops on GreenPages.org.